-On the 26th of March 2021, the Belgian Government notified the European Commission (the Commission) a draft measure in accordance with the European Union (EU) Technical Regulations Information System (TRIS) consultation procedure (Notification 2021/185/B), for which we believe that the proposed Draft Royal Decree raises a number of several serious concerns.
+On the 26th of March 2021, the Belgian Government notified the European Commission (the Commission) a draft measure in accordance with the European Union (EU) Technical Regulations Information System (TRIS) consultation procedure (Notification 2021/185/B)1.

 The measure notified by the Belgian authorities is a Draft Royal Decree on single-use products and to promote reusable products (herewith "the Draft Royal Decree").
 The Draft Royal Decree aims at transposing into Belgian Law certain provisions of Directive (EU) 2019/904 of June 5, 2019, on reducing the impact of certain plastic products on the environment (the SUP Directive) and Directive (EU) 2018/851 amending the Waste Framework Directive (2008/98/CE).
-In addition to the transposition of the bans as foreseen under the Article 5 of the SUP Directive, the Draft Royal Decree seeks to introduce into Belgian legislation a prohibition of placing on the market of all single-use plastic food containers and drinking cups for immediate and individual consumption, as well as of plastic carrier bags (Article 5 § 1 of the Draft Royal Decree).
+In addition to the transposition of the bans as foreseen under the Article 5 of the SUP Directive, the Draft Royal Decree seeks to introduce into Belgian legislation a prohibition of placing on the market of all single-use plastic food containers and drinking cups for immediate and individual consumption. as well as of plastic carrier bags (Article 5 § 1 of the Draft Royal Decree).